I can be easily reached at: firstname.lastname@example.org

 I started photography while I was in medical school and supported my habit by working as a stringer photographer for United Press International in Salt Lake City while I was training in psychiatry.
 Eventually, inspired by the work of Ansel Adams, I purchased a 4×5 view camera.
 I kept that camera for 30+ years because I didn’t have the heart to part with it even though I didn’t use it for the last 20 of those years.

 In 2012, I began making what I described as a “thoughtful” photograph each day for the entire year.
 This was a very rewarding exercise.
 I found my “eye” became both sharper and more discriminating.
 I’ll never again wonder if a photograph can be found close to home and work.
 More than half my photographs were found within a mile from work in Research Park at the University of Utah.
 I undertook the same project in 2014 and the results were similar.
 However, most surprising were the changes in my style, my evolution, that were so apparent.
 I have started another year long project for 2016.
+I may do the same in 2018.

 My parents, my future wife and myself, spring 1967